robotpy/robotpy-docs/2020_notes.rst

 My code segfaulted and there's no Python stack trace!
 -----------------------------------------------------

+.. note:: If you are using the Command framework, be sure to upgrade to
+          at least version 2020.2.2.2, as this fixes an issue that could cause a crash in command-based code.

 We are still working through the bugs, and when you find something like this here's what you can do: